Send Ron an Email

 Professor and Program Director M.S. in Management Information Systems and M.S. in Business Analytics

-A prolific author and editor, Sorensen has written more than 300 articles, papers and books, including a number of best paper selections.
+A prolific author and editor, the Naperville resident has written more than 300 articles, papers and books, including a number of best paper selections.
 His work has appeared in the Academy of Management Journal, Group and Organization Studies, Leadership and Organization Development Journal, Journal of Management Studies, and Organization and Administrative Sciences.

-He has worked with more than 100 organizations including the U.S. Food and Drug Agency, U.S. Steel, DuPage County Health Department, Commonwealth Edison and CNA.
-He has been chair of the Organization Development and Change Division of the Academy of Management, and is a past recipient of the "Outstanding OD Consultant of the Year Award" from the OD Institute.
+Sorensen has worked with more than 100 organizations including the U.S. Food and Drug Administration, U.S. Steel, the DuPage County Health Department, Commonwealth Edison and CNA.
+He was an invited, distinguished scholar to the first Academy of Management Conference on Global Change, has been chair of the Organization Development and Change Division of the Academy of Management, and is a past recipient of the "Outstanding OD Consultant of the Year Award" from the OD Institute.

-Sorensen, who still calls teaching his greatest joy, earned a Ph.D. in Management from the Stuart School of Management at the Illinois Institute of Technology.
+Sorensen, who still calls teaching his greatest joy, earned a Ph.D. in Management from the Stuart School of Business at the Illinois Institute of Technology.

 Therese Yaeger, Ph.D., has been breaking down barriers, defying stereotypes and rewriting the rules for nearly two decades.

-Yaeger is a former Division Chair for the Management Consulting Division of the National Academy of Management, has served as Executive Board Member of the Southwest Academy of Management, and is a registered consultant through the International Society for Organization Development.
+Yaeger is a former division chair for the Management Consulting Division of the Academy of Management, has served as executive board member of the Southwest Academy of Management and is a registered consultant through the International Society for Organization Development and Change.

 The author of more than 50 papers and articles including three books on Appreciative Inquiry with Peter Sorensen, Thomas Head and David Cooperrider, Yaeger is an active member of the Academy of Management, the Midwest Academy of Management, the OD Network, the OD Institute and the American Society for Training and Development.